106: Calorie-free oil

 But we do now all suspect that Dan is a stooge of Tom's

-to make the show look good.
+to make solo look good.

 Dan, it is over to you for the next question.
 This question has been sent in by Reith Humphreys.